luciotato/UglifyLS/README.md

 I'm interested in advancing LiteScript, so I'll give full support.

-To produce a fast compiled-to-c version of Uglify seems the perfect candidate project at this point to advance LiteScript because the actually limited support of LiteC-core is just what Uglify requires.
+To produce a fast compiled-to-c version of Uglify seems the perfect candidate project at this point to advance LiteScript because the -actually limited- support of LiteC-core is just what Uglify requires.

-LiteC-core is the C hand-coded core support of LiteScript compiled-to-c programs, and it mimics basic JavaScript core support: Object, Class, Strings, Map, etc. and also mimics basic node.js support modules as "fs" & "path".
+LiteC-core is the C hand-coded core support of LiteScript compiled-to-c programs, and it mimics basic JavaScript core support: Object, Class, Strings, Map, etc. and also basic node.js support modules as "fs" & "path".

 ## To reproduce this results